ztachip/ztachip/Documentation/Vivado.md

 ![vivado step7](vivado_step7.bmp)

 That's it.
-Your board will be programmed with the new FPGA image automatically after power reboot.
+Your board's FPGA will be programmed with the new image automatically after power reboot.